ENCCS/openfoam/content/introduction.rst

 This is the case for the ESI version of OpenFOAM and used to be for OpenFOAM foundation until version 10.
 From OpenFOAM 11 onwards, a radical shift of paradigm has taken place: so-called `modular <https://cfd.direct/openfoam/free-software/modular-solvers/>`__ solvers have been introduced.
-This approach consists in each solver being a *class* (in the OOP sense) and having one single executable `foamRun` which launches the solver.
-This makes it easier to include multiphysics in the solution strategy, as well as adding additional equations to be solved.
+This approach consists in each solver being a *class* (in the OOP sense) and having one single executable (``foamRun``) which launches the solver.
+This makes it easier to include multiple physics in the solution strategy, as well as adding additional equations to be solved.
+While this makes for much cleaner and maintainable code, it also means that a wealth of older tutorial cases/learning materials (such as blog and forum posts) cannot immediately be reused on OpenFOAM :math:`\geq` 11.

 OpenFOAM vs commercial software
 -------------------------------

-Being an open source software, the advantages of OpenFOAM is quite obvious:

-  - free to use
-  - a strong focus on customization and flexibility
-  - full control over the simulation

-All these nice features come with a price: very deep learning curve.
-For example, contrary to the commercial CFD softwares, there are no default values in OpenFOAM.
-It is up to the user to set those values which means the user has to know what he/she is doing.
+OpenFOAM is open-source and it has a degree of focus on customisability and flexibility.
+The possibility of having full control on the simulation and the fact that it is free make it very appealing for research use, but it is also widely used in industry (e.g. some automakers and F1 teams, pharma, chemical engineering...).
+The costs lie in its steeper learning curve, as users need to have some solid theoretical understanding of CFD, and the absence of bells and whistles that come with commercial software like friendly GUIs (even though some `commercial <https://engys.com/helyx/>`__ and `free <https://github.com/cfddose/Splash/tree/main>`__ efforts are underway).